Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 8. Ensure Runbooks Are Up to Date

 Poor documentation is the source of many problems throughout ITOps.
-Without formal processes and procedures, even highly-skilled professionals can struggle to achieve consistent desired results when outages occur.
+Without formal processes and procedures, even highly skilled professionals can struggle to achieve consistent desired results when outages occur.

-• Our runbooks lay out the critical inputs that drive NOC service and provide step-by-step procedures for handling them, whether it’s a phone call, email, or an event-based notification.
+• Our runbooks lay out the critical inputs that drive NOC service and provide step-by-step procedures for handling them, whether it’s a phone call, email, or event-based notification.

 • Our runbooks also describe the outcomes of these actions, both successful and unsuccessful, with clear escalation paths to other levels of support.
 These paths can direct action internally or to external third parties.
 In short, we ensure everything is fully documented and presented for clear, consistent action.